browserengineering/book/book/animations.md

 *Animated scrolling*: Real browsers have many kinds of animations during scroll.
-For example, pressing the down key or the down-arrow in a scrollbar causes a pleasant animated scroll, rather than the immediate scroll our browser current implements.
+For example, pressing the down key or the down-arrow in a scrollbar causes a pleasant animated scroll, rather than jumping to the new scroll position like our current browser.
 Or on mobile, a touch interaction often causes a "fling" scroll according to a physics-based model of scroll momentum with friction.
 Implement the [`scroll-behavior`][scroll-behavior] CSS property on the `<body>` element, and use it to cause animated scroll in `handle_down`, by delegating scroll to